 It is a truly wonderful place to explore.
 The Conditions are out of this world as well.
-The warm water means even in the depths of winter only thin wetsuits are needed and the islet is flushed daily by crystal clear sea water from the open ocean meaning 100ft visibility is a bad day!
+The warm water means even in the depths of winter only thin wetsuits are needed and the islet is flushed daily by crystal clear seawater from the open ocean meaning 100ft visibility is a bad day!

 Reefs end can be dived two ways.
 Either way, it is the most remote and pristine reef on Molokini.
 It is done as part of the Backwall Trip.
 Here you are deposited on the outside edge of the reef and quickly find the current is very strong (This is a Drift Dive).
 You are pulled along the fantastic coral formations, Fish life here is stunning with endless reef fish and a large number of Trevally prowling the fringes.
 There are several caves where Grey Reef sharks get some rest, and Galapagos Sharks cruise around in the deeper waters.

 The Current soon pulls you off the reef and into the deep blue of the Backwall.
-Here you will find an abundance of fish and access to Deep Blue water where literally anything can appear.
+Here you will find an abundance of fish and access to Deep Bluewater where literally anything can appear.

 You can also Dive Reefs end from the Inside of the Crater.
 Doing so requires you to be careful not to go too far out over the reef as you do not want to be caught unintentionally in the current mentioned above.
-If you are diving as part of a tour then this will be explained in full on your dive briefing.
+If you are diving as part of a tour then this will be explained in full in your dive briefing.

 Back Wall Dives are simply out of this world!
 The Back of Molokini Plunges 100 meters straight down into the Pacific Ocean.
-You are dropped off alongside the wall which is encrusted in Coral and teeming with life.
+You are dropped off alongside the wall which is encrusted in coral and teeming with life.
 In one dive you can see it all.
-Octopus, Giant Moray, Galapogas Sharks, Manta Rays, More Reef fish than you knew existed, it’s all here in a stunning and dramatic setting.
+Octopus, Giant Moray, Galapagos Sharks, Manta Rays, More Reef fish than you knew existed, it’s all here in a stunning and dramatic setting.

 Despite the 100ft+ of crystal clear visibility of pure fresh Ocean water, there is NO visible bottom and no end to the reef in either direction.
 It’s just the wall on one side and blue all around.
 This gives an incredible feeling of being small and exposed.
 And Indeed anything can swim up and make you feel even smaller.